Welcoming home a new puppy is one of the greatest experiences in your life.

 It’s a serious matter when it comes to communication with people.

-You have to train your dog in order to have a great experience with everyone – humans and dogs.
+You have to train your dog to have a great experience with everyone – humans and dogs.

 This will help you in the future when going to the vet and also when you have to, for example, trim your dog’s nails at home.